Colorado: Records

 The highest official ambient air temperature ever recorded in Colorado was 115 °F on July 20, 2019, at John Martin Dam.
 The lowest official air temperature was -61 °F on February 1, 1985, at Maybell.

 Extreme temperatures

 Earthquakes

-Despite its mountainous terrain, Colorado is relatively quiet seismically.
+Despite its mountainous terrain, Colorado experiences less seismic activity than states like California and Alaska.
+There are over 90 potentially active faults, and since 1867, Colorado has experienced 700 recorded earthquakes of magnitude 2.5 or higher.
 The U.S. National Earthquake Information Center is located in Golden.

 On August 22, 2011, a 5.3 magnitude earthquake occurred 9 mi west-southwest of the city of Trinidad.
 There were no casualties and only a small amount of damage was reported.
-It was the second-largest earthquake in Colorado's history.
-A magnitude 5.7 earthquake was recorded in 1973.

-In the early morning hours of August 24, 2018, four minor earthquakes rattled Colorado, ranging from magnitude 2.9 to 4.3.

-Colorado has recorded 525 earthquakes since 1973, a majority of which range 2 to 3.5 on the Richter scale.
+It was the second-largest earthquake in Colorado's history, the largest being a magnitude 6.6 earthquake, recorded in 1882.
+Four minor earthquakes rattled Colorado on August 24, 2018, ranging from magnitude 2.9 to 4.3.
+As of June 2020, there were 525 recorded earthquakes in Colorado since 1973, a majority of which range 2 to 3.5 on the Richter scale.